Psoriasis can be worrying, especially when you see your child struggle with itching or discomfort.

 Spend time outdoors.
 Limited amounts of natural light can help with psoriasis.

 Give your child emotional support.
-Many kids who are experiencing emotional problems due to their psoriasis can benefit from talking with a therapist or joining a support group of people who understand the challenges psoriasis presents.
+Many kids who have emotional problems due to their psoriasis can benefit from talking with a therapist or joining a support group of people who understand the challenges of dealing with psoriasis.

 Most psoriasis will respond well to treatment, but it's important to stay on top of it.
 If your child should apply an ointment twice a day, remind him or her to do so; if a little more sun is recommended, join your child for a daily walk.
 Your efforts, and your child's, will help control psoriasis symptoms.